mike632t/x11-calc/README.md

 ### Known Issues

-HP32 hangs after self test.

-Keyboard shortcuts only work on Linux.

-On  UNIX/Linux a 24&#8209;bit colour display is required, while on VMS  the simulator requires a black and white display.
+* On  UNIX/Linux a 24&#8209;bit colour display is required, while on VMS  the simulator requires a black and white display.

+* Keyboard shortcuts only work on Linux.

-On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
+* On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt' should be commented out as shown.

     #dtoverlay=vc4-fkms-v3d
     #dtoverlay=vc4-kms-v3d

+* HP32 hangs after self test.

+* HP67 is unable to read or write to magnetic cards.

 ### Tested